 To ensure a higher level of compliance, the Government of Canada has opted for a third-party certification process.
 This way, ELD providers must pay to have their solution tested and certified by an accredited body.
 The objective of this approach is to protect carriers by ensuring that an independent authority has validated that ELDs comply with technical requirements and cannot be falsified.
-A list of accredited organizations has not yet been issued.

 Use during malfunction